Baota District: Post-Mao era

 In October 1993, the Yan'an Jialing Bridge (延安嘉岭大桥 (Yán'ān Jiālǐng Dàqiáo)) was completed and opened to traffic.
 The bridge spans a length of 181.41 m, totals 12 m wide, and has sidewalks on both sides of the bridge's road.

 In November 1996, Yan'an was upgraded to a prefecture-level city, and what was previously Yan'an City was changed to Baota District.

+From the 1990s through the mid-2010s, Baota District continued to experience significant population growth.
+Much of the district's new growth occurred in its city center, although leapfrog development increased throughout the 2000s through the mid-2010s.

 Geography

 Baota District is part of Northern Shaanxi, spanning over 3500 km2 in area.
 The district has an average altitude of 898.5 m above sea level.
 Its highest point is Ningchengliang (宁成梁), in the northwestern area of the district, which reaches 1525 m above sea level.